 What’s Included in a Termite Inspection

 A termite inspection focuses on areas where wood meets soil, moisture is present, or damage could spread unseen.
-While it is not included in the standard state-regulated home inspection, many buyers choose to add the service for peace of mind.
+While it is not included in the standard Texas state-regulated home inspection, many Austin area buyers choose to add the service for peace of mind.

 Here’s what’s covered: